tylerlum/get_a_grip/README.md

 ### 0. Setup Zsh Tab Completion (Optional)

 Run this to get tab completion for most scripts in this codebase.
 This is experimental and only works for `zsh` (not `bash`).
+This is just a small quality of life improvement, so feel free to skip it!

 One-time run to set up tab completion (takes a few minutes):
 ```